Scholarships, Endowments and Facilities

 Endowments give an institution longevity that cannot be sustained by annual tuition.
-Simply put, an endowment is money set aside to accumulate earnings, which are restricted until distribution is authorized to fund the donor’s specific intent.
+Simply put, an endowment is a gift of $50,000 or greater to be set aside to accumulate earnings, which are restricted until distribution is authorized to fund the donor’s specific intent.
 Ideally, the earnings are the only part of the endowment that is ever distributed, therefore allowing the original fund amount to remain in the bank to accumulate interest in perpetuity.
 Some examples include:

 The Lindner Scholars Program - a $30 million scholarship fund created to support eligible Armleder students.